 Request for Public Assistance to the Federal Emergency Management Agency (FEMA)

-In order to help balance out the losses sustained because of COVID-19, UC Berkeley is pursuing Public Assistance from the Federal Emergency Management Agency (FEMA) for COVID-19 related eligible costs.
-On April 10, 2020, we submitted the request for public assistance.
+On April 10, 2020, UC Berkeley submitted the request for public assistance to the Federal Emergency Management Agency (FEMA) for COVID-19 related eligible costs.
 FEMA provides reimbursement for specific emergency protective measures taken by entities such as ours to protect the health and safety of people and personal property during this COVID-19 pandemic.
 In April, Vice Chancellor Rae convened a disaster recovery working group of staff from across campus to consider how best to track eligible activities and associated costs (and revenues) and develop FEMA policy-driven guidelines on how to gather the information needed to package and submit an application for Public Assistance.
-We are working closely with consultants from AG Witt to assist us in the navigation of the submittal process to ensure we are in alignment with the strict guidance of FEMA Public Assistance policy.
 More information is available on the FEMA reporting page.

-The Higher Education Emergency Relief Fund, part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act provides funding to address higher education challenges created by the COVID‐19 pandemic.
-Of the funding we received, 50% will be directed to emergency financial aid grants for student cost of attendance, food, housing, course materials, technology, health care, and child care.
+The Higher Education Emergency Relief Fund (HEERF) provides funding to address higher education challenges created by the COVID‐19 pandemic.
+Of the funding we received, approximately 50% will be directed to emergency financial aid grants for student cost of attendance, food, housing, course materials, technology, health care, and child care.
 The other 50% will be directed to the institution to defray operational expenses related to the impact of COVID-19.
 The funds cannot be used for endowments, athletic or religious facilities, or enrollment recruitment contractors.